AlphaBravoCompany/rancher-desktop-demo/labs/lab-02.md

 # Lab 02 - Running and Modifying a Workload

-This lab will show you how to work with source code, container and Kubernetes on your local machine.
+This lab will show you how to work with source code, containers and Rancher Desktop Kubernetes on your local machine.

 ## Agenda: